dxatscale/sfpowerscripts/docs/_docs/Tasks/Common-Utility-Tasks/Authenticate an Org.md

 None

-**Gotcha's**
+**Gotcha’s**

-JWT based authentication is the preferred approach and it is intendended for CI/CD based non human authentication
+JWT based authentication is the preferred approach and it is&nbsp; intended&nbsp; for CI/CD based non human authentication.
+Create Scratch Org occasionally fails when using Credentials based authentication

 **Changelog**

+* 9\.0.4 Updated major versions to remove telemetry collection
-* 8.0.5 Refactored to use revamped folder structure
+* 8\.0.5 Refactored to use revamped folder structure
-* 7.0.0 Add clarity for Dehub/Production for authentication
+* 7\.0.0 Add clarity for DevHub / Production for authentication
-* 6.0.0 Support Service Connection based Authentication
+* 6\.0.0 Support Service Connection based Authentication
-* 5.2.0 Updated to work on Hosted Windows Agents
+* 5\.2.0 Updated to work on Hosted Windows Agents
-* 5.1.1 Updated with Telemetry
+* 5\.1.1 Updated with Telemetry
-* 4.1.0 New version with updated id
+* 4\.1.0 New version with updated id
-* 3.0.0 Deprecated Version
+* 3\.0.0 Deprecated Version
-* 3.0.0 Initial Version
+* 3\.0.0 Initial Version